Sibelius (scorewriter): Education

 There are various education-specific features for Sibelius' large market of schools and universities.
 The Sibelius Educational Suite includes extensive built-in music teaching materials, and the ability to run and manage multiple copies of the software on a network at discounted educational pricing.

 In 2012, Sibelius Student was replaced by a new version of Sibelius First.

 Lite notation based on Sibelius is included in Avid's Pro Tools audio editing software.

 Network

 A network licence is available for schools, colleges, universities and other multi-client situations.

-Awards

-Numerous awards for the software include: